processone/docs.ejabberd.im/content/admin/configuration/authentication.md

 - You may want to allow login access only for certain users.
  `pam_listfile.so` module provides such functionality.

-- If you use `pam_winbind` to authorise against a Windows Active Directory, then `/etc/nsswitch.conf` must be configured to use `winbind` as well.
+- If you use `pam_winbind` to authorize against a Windows Active Directory, then `/etc/nsswitch.conf` must be configured to use `winbind` as well.